DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/Infrastructure/VirtualizedPlatforms.md

 ## 1. HC-Deployment

 HC-Deployment is a Mac OS X virtual machine that controls OS deployment, software updates, and computer management.
+It also hosts the Munki reporting web interface.

 ### HC-Deployment Virtual Machine Settings